0x4v0c4d0/qubes/README.md

 _Connect to the Internet first_

 ### Sceenshots
-For automoving screenshots to the one of appwm use [script](https://github.com/scott-m-willett/qvm-screenshot)
+For automoving screenshots from dom0 to the vault appwm use [this script](https://github.com/scott-m-willett/qvm-screenshot)

-### Template: debian
+### Template: debian-template
 Download this repo.

 Copy it to the base debian template.